Roanoke Island Festival Park: The Legend of Two Path

-The "Legend of Two Path" is a 50-minute docu-drama film that portrays the views of the Algonquians about the arrival of the English colonists.
+The "Legend of Two Path" is a 50-minute drama documentary film that portrays the views of the Algonquians about the arrival of the English colonists.
 The film was produced by the School of Film Making at University of North Carolina School of the Arts, and is shown several times a day in the 242-seat Film Theater.

 American Indian Town

-Also on the grounds is a recreation of an American Indian settlement which would have been typical of the time period, such as that of the Croatan people who were native to the area when Roanoke Colony was founded.
+Also on the grounds of the Roanoke Island Festival Park is a recreation of an American Indian settlement that would have been typical of the time period, such as that of the Croatan people, who were native to the area when Roanoke Colony was founded.

 Outer Banks History Center

-The Outer Banks History Center, located in Manteo across from Roanoke Island, is a public research facility focused on the history of the Outer Banks.
+The Outer Banks History Center, located in Manteo, across from Roanoke Island, is a public research facility focused on the history of the Outer Banks.
 The Center features permanent and changing exhibits of local history, and is open on weekdays.
 The Center is operated by the North Carolina Division of Archives & History as a regional component of the North Carolina State Archives, and houses many archival historic materials including books, magazines, journals, microforms, personal and organizational papers, manuscripts, photographs, maps, oral history tapes and ephemera.

 The Pavilion at Roanoke Island Festival Park

-The Outdoor Pavilion at Roanoke Island Festival Park is unmatched in its scenic beauty, modern technology and exciting entertainment.
+The Outdoor Pavilion at Roanoke Island Festival Park has modern technology and entertainment.
 Roanoke Sound’s water surrounds the 3,800 square foot stage and provides a consistently charming backdrop for concerts, weddings and performances.
 The expansive lawn (2 acres) provides seating for up to 3,500 people.